fostertheweb/crowdq.fm/README.md

 ## About the Project

 What started as a hackathon project in college with friends has kept me busy over the years.
-It has seen many major rewrites, being the playground for my interest in various technology.
+It has seen many major rewrites, being the playground for my interest in various technologies.
 The goal has always been the same: create a shared play queue with friends.

 ### Built With